betfair/maven-test-process-plugin/README.md

 Snapshots can be found in the [OSS Sonatype Snapshot repository](https://oss.sonatype.org/content/repositories/snapshots).

-Releases will be made to the [OSS Sonatype Release repository](https://oss.sonatype.org/content/repositories/releases) which is synced [Maven Central](http://repo1.maven.org/maven2).
+Releases will be made to the [OSS Sonatype Release repository](https://oss.sonatype.org/content/repositories/releases) which is synced to [Maven Central](http://repo1.maven.org/maven2).

 Handily both of these are proxied by the following repository group: